Best after school programs in NYC

-If you’ve got an aspiring entertainer on your hands, the occasional school play probably isn’t enough of an outlet for their creative energy.
-Kids who dream of going into the performing arts will dig the immersive courses covering types of dance like hip-hop and Broadway, plus musical theater, acting scene study and on-camera acting.
-Kids can work on individual skills as well as collaborate as a team to create dance numbers, musical productions, complex characters and original films.
+If you’ve got an aspiring entertainer on your hands, the occasional school play probably isn’t enough of an outlet for his or her creative energy.
+Kids who dream of going into the performing arts will dig the immersive courses at Applause New York, which cover topics such as dance, musical theater, on-camera acting and more.
+Students can work on individual skills or collaborate as a team to create dance numbers, musical productions, complex characters and original films.
 If you're feeling inspired by your child's appreciation for the arts, sign up for a class—the venue also offers adult courses.
 Think of all of the creativity destined for your household!
 Ages 1 and up.

 Kids of all skill levels are welcome to put on their dancing shoes and join in at this studio.
 Beginners learn dancing basics like coordination and rhythm in the Young Dancers Program (ages 2–5) to prepare for ballet and tap classes, while kids in the Technique Program (ages 6–18) develop form and try other genres like jazz, theater dance, hip-hop and modern as well.
 Pilates and dance history are also in the mix, and serious dancers may even ascend to the Pre-Professional Program (ages 7–18).
 Rehearsals are fun, yet focused, with a required dress code for most classes, but the dancers’ dedication pays off—past students have gone on to perform in prestigious shows, including Broadway’s Hamilton.
 Ages 18 months–18.

-Expressive kiddos get expert instruction in various forms of dance and theater at BAX’s studios, all while absorbing important lessons about creativity, forming an identity and even social justice.
-Students learn about form and rhythm in focused dance classes organized by age, delving into the techniques of modern dance, ballet and hip-hop—they’ll even try out trendy moves like the Running Man and the Nae Nae.
+Kiddos receieve expert instruction in dance and theater at BAX’s studios, all while absorbing important lessons about creativity, forming an identity and even social justice.
+Students learn about form and rhythm in focused dance classes organized by age, delving into the techniques of modern dance, ballet and hip-hop.
 Aspiring actors work on their vocals, explore improvisation and hone more theater skills in drama classes.
 Exercises, storytelling and creative games build confidence and an understanding of the art before the term culminates with a showcase of the students’ original works in the BAX Theater.
-Ages 5–12.
+Ages 1–18.

 If you’ve ever balked at the high cost of childcare or after-school activities, you won’t believe that this structured, all-inclusive program is completely free for Bronx kids.
-After the school day, local students head to the center after class (there’s complimentary pick-up) to dive in to their first class of choice and eat a quick snack.
-They have their pick of courses in music, theater, dance, fashion, arts and more, which they focus on for 45 minutes, before moving on to a second discipline.
-As they return throughout the year, they’ll work on final projects to present during a showcase at the end of each semester.
+After the school day, local students head to the center after class and dive in to a variety of subjects such as arts, tech, engineering and even college help for those entering the SAT and application process.
 Ages 5–15.

-Leveling up in Donkey Kong or building a house in The Sims used to be an impressive feat, but with sophisticated coding software, young gamers and designers are capable of way more.
+Leveling up in Donkey Kong or building a house in The Sims used to be an impressive feat, but with sophisticated coding software, young gamers and designers are capable of so much more.
 Kids can learn coding basics, design 3D video games, make custom mods in Minecraft, create original animations, build apps and more in focused CodeAdvantage classes.
-Even first-graders can start absorbing the fundamentals of computer programming through game-based learning, and parents might pick up a thing or two by following along with their child’s projects through the online portal.
-Various locations in Manhattan and Brooklyn.
+Parents will certainly pick up a thing or two by following along with their child’s projects.
 Ages 6–13.

 If your kids need math help (and fast) or are just in need of a new academic challenge, the after-school Edison Club at Zaniac is a great pick.
-Pint-size participants are evaluated so instructors know how best to address each child’s strengths and weaknesses, and parents are given daily progress reports to keep track of how their youngsters are performing.
-Teachers also make sure children complete their homework and help them puzzle through difficult assignments using fun methods for explaining various concepts.
-Families that use Edison three or five afternoons a week get a discount for weekly specialty classes that include chess, 3-D–game design, LEGO robotics and a course on the fundamentals of space travel.
-Pickup is available from various Upper East Side schools.
-261 E78 St (917-388-2855, zaniaclearning.com).
+Pint-size participants are evaluated so instructors know how best to address children’s strengths and weaknesses, and parents are given daily progress reports to keep track of how their youngsters are performing.
+Teachers also make sure students complete their homework and help them puzzle through difficult assignments using fun methods for explaining various concepts—an added bonus if your kids are tackling subjects they’re unfamiliar with.
 Ages 5–14.

 This well-established Park Slope nursery school has experienced staffers to keep kids busy after school with activities like photography, cooking, pottery and soccer in their indoor/outdoor facility.
 The pluses are many: they’ve got a full sized gym, they provide homework help and keep healthy snacks around to fill kid-bellies.
 Two-, three-, four- and five-day options are available, so you can customize the program to fit your schedule and needs.
 What’s more, they pick-up from ten area schools.
 Various classroom locations.
 Grades pre-K through 4.